Ice hockey at the 1994 Winter Olympics

 The men's ice hockey tournament at the 1994 Winter Olympics in Lillehammer, Norway, was the 18th Olympic Championship.
 Sweden won its first gold medal, becoming the sixth nation to ever win Olympic ice hockey gold.
-The tournament, held from February 12 to February 27, was played at the Fjellhallen in Gjøvik and the Håkons Hall in Lillehammer.
+The tournament, held from 12 February to 27 February, was played at the Fjellhallen in Gjøvik and the Håkons Hall in Lillehammer.
 There was no women's tournament at the Olympics until 1998.

 Medalists

 Qualification

 The top eleven nations from the 1993 World Championships qualified directly.
 To fill the twelfth spot, five nations were selected to compete: The top two from Group B (Great Britain and Poland), the top nation from Group C (Latvia), the best Asian nation (Japan), and Slovakia.
 This was the first IIHF event for Slovakia.

 Preliminary round

 All times are local (UTC+1).